Hugo Stinnes: Investment in right-wing politics

 In June 1920, after the German Revolution, Stinnes was elected to the Reichstag.
 He acted as spokesman for German industry towards trade unions and laid the foundation of today's system of cooperation between the unions and employers in Germany.
-The introduction of the eight-hour day is a prime example.
+The introduction of the eight-hour day is a prime example of it.

 Stinnes denounced the Kapp Putsch as a senseless adventure, but at the same time made friendly gestures towards Wolfgang Kapp personally.
 Substantial support was provided by Stinnes to the NSDAP.
 It is assumed that it was his donations to the Nazi party treasury that created the financial base of the Beer Hall Putsch.

 About the time of his election to the Reichstag, Stinnes began to buy up leading German newspapers, one of his main objects being to organize a solid and powerful bloc of opinion in Germany in support of law and order and the promotion of the highest industrial and commercial efficiency.
 His newspaper purchases included the Deutsche Allgemeine Zeitung in Berlin, formerly the organ of Otto von Bismarck and then of all the succeeding German governments, the Münchener Neueste Nachrichten and the München-Augsburger Zeitung, the latter being one of the oldest newspapers in Germany.
 Both of the Munich journals were previously exponents of a very much more democratic trend of opinion than that which came to characterize them under his proprietorship.
 Ancillary to these acquisitions, Stinnes secured large interests in paper mills in order to make his newspapers independent of the paper market.